 This just means that you’ll have to be a little more focused and directed as you establish and fund your own personal retirement.
 Here are your choices.

 The easiest plan is to establish is an Individual Retirement Account, (IRA).
-The biggest drawback, however, is that you can contribute only $5,500 a year ($6,500 if you are 50 or older).
+The biggest drawback, however, is that you can contribute only up to $6,000 a year ($7,000 if you are 50 or older).
 An IRA might be a good choice if you’re just starting out and can afford only minimal contributions.
 Regular IRAs are tax-deductible, but if you are in a low tax bracket, consider a non-deductible Roth IRA that will grow tax-free instead.

 Just as at the burger joints, you can super-size your IRA easily.
-If you want to contribute more than $5,500 to an IRA, the SEP-IRA (SEP stands for Simplified Employer Pension) will let you plunk 13.04 percent of your net business income into the SEP-IRA, up to $30,000.
+If you want to contribute more than $6,000 to an IRA, the SEP-IRA (SEP stands for Simplified Employer Pension) will let you plunk down either 25 percent of your earnings (minus your SEP contribution) or up to $57,000, whichever is less.
 What’s the catch?
 You’ll have to cover all employees over twenty-one years of age who have been working for you for the past three years, and that can get expensive.
 SEP-IRAs are more popular among self-employed business owners with no employees.

 Defined Benefit Plans

 You can set up any of these plans through most financial institutions, brokerage houses, and mutual fund companies.
-You can find more detailed information on retirement plans for entrepreneurs at the retirement section of quicken.com.
+You can find more detailed information on retirement plans in our retirement article archive.